 Long Range Science Plan

-Request for Community Input — DRAFT 2020 Long Range Science Plan
+Request for Community Input — DRAFT 2022 Long Range Science Plan

-Each year in the spring, the Ice Drilling Program (IDP) works with its Science Advisory Board and with the research community to update the Long Range Science Plan.
+Each year in the spring, the Ice Drilling Program (IDP) works with its Science Advisory Board and the research community to update the Long Range Science Plan.
 This Plan identifies the science in the coming decade that will require the use of ice drilling technology and expertise for the community.
 This also drives the formation of other plans, for example, the Long Range Drilling Technology Plan.
 The plans provide the basis for multi‐annual planning for the actions and drill development projects of IDP and others, and the plans give the funding agencies advance notice of upcoming community science needs.

-If you will need an ice core or a hole drilled in a glacier or ice sheet in the coming decade, or a rock core from under shallow glacial ice, please make sure that the high‐level articulation of your science is captured in the current draft update of the Long Range Science Plan!
+If you need an ice core or a hole drilled in a glacier or ice sheet in the coming decade or a rock core from under shallow glacial ice, please make sure that the high‐level articulation of your science is captured in the current draft update of the Long Range Science Plan!